 “The bottom line is we don’t trust the government to do what they say anymore,” said student Remi Sonaiya, sitting on a car blaring out Afrobeat music in the heaving Nigerian metropolis of Lagos, while protesters thrashed an effigy of President Jonathan across the face with leafy branches.

-Talks between Jonathan and labour unions on Saturday failed to reach a compromise, and the unions said the crippling strikes would resume on Monday.
-But the main oil union said it was not joining the walkouts for the time being.
+Talks between Jonathan and labour unions at the weekend failed to reach a compromise, but the main oil union said it was not joining the walkouts for the time being.

 Jennifer Giroux, senior researcher for the Center for Security Studies (CSS) at ETH Zurich University, says the fuel prices issue is “a common rallying point ...
 A unifying issue that has had an immediate impact on the majority of Nigerians, most of whom are making $2 a day or less”.